 Denise’s depression has been worsening for the past month.
 Initially, she was irritable and angry for several weeks.
 Then, her energy level plummeted.
 Mike wonders if mental health treatment could help his wife.

 Depressive episodes interfere with a person’s ability to function.
-Getting out of bed and dressed for the day may require a herculean effort.
+Getting out of bed and dressed for the day may require a enormous effort.

 Most importantly, remember depression isn’t something anyone plans.
 No one says, “I think today, I will be as miserable as possible and get nothing productive done.”
 Instead, depression can be a gradual, somewhat insidious medical condition chipping away at your life.